 If everything works, congratulations!
 You just took a big step in speeding up your WordPress website.

-4. Enable Gzip on NGINX
+4. Using Gzip Compression on NGINX Servers

 As mentioned, .htaccess